mtdukes/data-journalism-lab/_pages/public_records.md

 A running list of public records portals in North Carolina.
 Agencies generally route records requests through these sites, some of which encourage registration.

-Know of any we're missing?
-Contact [@mtdukes](https://twitter.com/mtdukes) on Twitter.
+Know of any portals we're missing?
+Respond to [@mtdukes' Twitter thread here](https://twitter.com/mtdukes/status/1491181364477112322).

 #### State agencies